 Lyft used to be one of the best companies to negotiate with, however purse strings have tightened as a result of the pandemic.
 We have still helped candidates get significant increases in 2021, but you need to setup the right leverage.

-Lyft does not have any annual bonuses in its compensation package.
+Lyft does not have any annual bonuses in its compensation plan.
 Instead, they offer very competitive base salaries.
-That said, you can and should use performance bonuses in competing offers to negotiate a higher Lyft offer.
+That said, you can and should use performance bonuses in competing offers to negotiate a higher offer.

 The majority of team members have the option to work a hybrid schedule consisting of three in-office days and two work-from-anywhere days.